0vercl0k/zenith/README.md

 # Zenith: Pwn2Own TP-Link AC1750 Smart Wi-Fi Router Remote Code Execution Vulnerability
 Zenith is an exploit I wrote to compromise the [TP-Link AC1750 Smart Wi-Fi Router](https://www.tp-link.com/us/home-networking/wifi-router/archer-c7/) which was part of the **Routers** / **LAN** category in the [Pwn2Own Austin 2021](https://www.zerodayinitiative.com/blog/2021/8/11/pwn2own-austin-2021-phones-printers-nas-and-more) contest.

 It exploits an integer overflow that results in a heap-buffer overflow in a `kmalloc-128` slab cache in the NetUSB driver which is authored by the [KCodes](https://www.kcodes.com/product/1/36) company.
 The driver listens on the `br-lan` interface on TCP port 20005 and parses attacker controlled data.
-It has been tested against the [Archer C7(US)_V5_210519](https://static.tp-link.com/upload/firmware/2021/202108/20210820/Archer%20C7(US)_V5_210519.zip) firmware that was published the August 20 2021 (you can find the [NetUSB.ko](bin/NetUSB.ko) binary file in this repository as well).
+It has been tested against the [Archer C7(US)_V5_210519](https://static.tp-link.com/upload/firmware/2021/202108/20210820/Archer%20C7(US)_V5_210519.zip) firmware that was published on August 20 2021 (you can find the [NetUSB.ko](bin/NetUSB.ko) binary file in this repository as well).

 ![zenith](pics/zenith.gif)